 U.S. civilian non-institutionalized population aged 12 or older.

-Age, gender, race/ethnicity, marital status, education, employment status, family income, health insurance, veteran status, and current household composition.
+Age, gender, race/ethnicity, marital status, education, employment status, family income, health insurance, veteran status, current household composition, and metropolitan status of county.

 National, State, and sub state estimates as well as estimates by county type and region.